ka51sp/quantitative-portfolio-analysis-./README.md

 This project implements the Markowitz Mean-Variance Optimization framework in Python to construct an efficient investment portfolio.
 The primary goal is to demonstrate how matrix algebra and computational optimization can be used to navigate the trade-off between risk and reward in financial markets.
+I developed this project to explore how algorithmic decision-making models, commonly used in institutional fintech, can mitigate risk in volatile markets.
+I chose to implement the Mean-Variance Optimization (MVO) model because it bridges the gap between academic portfolio theory and practical data science.
+By utilizing Matrix Algebra to process the covariance matrix, this model quantifies the impact of diversification, demonstrating that the optimal portfolio is not merely the collection of highest-performing assets, but the combination that minimizes risk through non-correlated asset movement.

 Mathematical Framework
 To derive the optimal portfolio, the project utilizes the following quantitative foundations: